The Coexe Indexes

 Coexe Index of Educator Experience™

-Choose the Standard Form if you’d like to provide a more detailed and nuanced evaluation of your school—ideal for those who want their voice reflected across multiple dimensions of school quality.
+Select the Standard Form to provide a more detailed evaluation across key dimensions of school quality.

 Or choose the Short Form to offer a quicker, lower-resolution overview—still grounded in the same professional standards, but with fewer prompts and less depth.